MicrosoftDocs/azure-dev-docs/articles/java/identity/secure-java-apps-with-identity-platform-overview.md

 adobe-target: true
 ---

 # Get started with securing java application with Microsoft Identity platform

-This article provides an overview of recommended strategies for securing Java applications with Microsoft Identity Platform.
+This series of articles provides an overview of recommended strategies for securing Java applications with Microsoft Identity Platform.

 ## Get Started